-Mahamudra (great symbol, great seal) is a Buddhist technical term arising from the Tantric Vajrayana literature of India.
+Mahamudra (great symbol, great seal, great gesture) is a Buddhist technical term arising from the Tantric Vajrayana literature of India.
 Over the past millennium and a half the term has taken on a variety of meanings.
 The first and most important meaning is that of a synonym for enlightenment, complete buddhahood.
+The Blue Annals text of the 15th century discusses mahamudra as a type of teaching and a tradition of lineage teachers.

 In the Tantric theory of the Sarma Traditions (Sakya, Kadam, Kagyu, Jonang and Gelug) the term mahamudra refers to the view found with the 4th initiation in a major empowerment, such as Hevajra, Chakrasamvara, Guhyasamaja, Kalachakra and others.
 Each of the four initiations has a specific view.
 In the Hevajra system for instance the four views are: 1st initiation the Non-differentiation of Samsara and Nirvana.
 For the 2nd initiation the Union of Clarity and Emptiness.
 For the 3rd initiation the Union of Bliss and Emptiness.
 For the 4th initiation it is Mahamudra which also implies complete enlightenment.